1923 Idaho Vandals football team

-Home games were played on campus in Moscow at MacLean Field, with one in Boise at Public School Field.
+The 1923 Idaho Vandals football team represented the University of Idaho as a member of the Northwest Conference and the Pacific Coast Conference (PCC) during the 1923 college football season.
+Led by first-year head coach Robert L. Mathews, the Vandals compiled an overall record of 5–2–1.
+Idaho had a record of 3–0–1 in Northwest Conference play, placing second, and 2–2–1 against PCC opponents, placing in a three-way tie for third.
+The team played home games on campus, at MacLean Field in Moscow, Idaho.

 Idaho opened the season with two convincing non-conference victories, then shut out neighbor Washington State 14–0 in the Battle of the Palouse across the border at Rogers Field in Pullman, breaking an eight-game losing streak in the series.
 It was the first of three consecutive wins over the Cougars in the rivalry.
 The Vandals did not break the winless streak against Oregon, but battled to a scoreless tie at Hayward Field in Eugene.
 Idaho remained undefeated after six games, all shutouts, but lost the final two on the road in California.